 FIG. 1.
-Chinese characters evolved from representations of natural images of objects and scenes [19].
-In each row, the first block shows a picture of the object, and the other four blocks display the evolution of the corresponding Chinese character over time.
+Chinese characters evolved from representations of natural images of objects and scenes [20].
+In each row, the first block shows a picture of the object, and the rest four blocks display the evolution of the corresponding Chinese character over time.
 Left panel: bird, chicken, fish, elephant and goat.
 Right panel: sun, moon, water, mountain and wood.

 The goal of this paper is to develop a compositional sparse code for natural images.
 Our coding scheme can be viewed as a mathematical realization of the system of the Chinese characters.
 In our compositional sparse code, each "stroke" is a linear basis function such as a Gabor wavelet [6] (see Figure 2 for an illustration), and each "character" is a compositional pattern or a shape template formed by a small number of basis functions.
 We propose an unsupervised learning method for learning frequently occurring templates from training images, so that each training image can be represented by a small number of templates automatically selected from the learned dictionary.
 Our current compositional sparse code is not a lossless code yet, and it provides approximations to the original images.
-It translates the original raw image of a large number of pixel intensities into a small number of templates, thus facilitating the signal-to-symbol transition and allowing a symbolic description of the image.
+It translates the original raw image of a large number of pixel intensities into a small number of templates, thus facilitating signal-to-symbol transition and allowing a symbolic description of the image.
 Our experiments show that our method is capable of learning meaningful compositional sparse code.
 Experiments also show that the learned templates can be useful for image classification.
 For example, it enables us to learn meaningful "words" in the so-called "bag-of-words" classification scheme.

-Fig. 2.
+FIG. 2.
 The Gabor wavelets are Gaussian modulated sine and cosine waves.
 They serve as basis functions that can be linearly combined to represent natural images. (a) A sample of Gabor wavelets at different locations, orientations and scales. (b) A Gabor sine wavelet. (c) A Gabor cosine wavelet.
 The Gabor wavelets can be truncated to have finite support (and length).

 FIG. 3.
-Unsupervised learning of compositional sparse code (a,b,c) and using it for recognition and segmentation (d,e).
-Each Gabor wavelet is illustrated by a bar of the same location, orientation, and length. (a) Training image of 480×768 pixels. (b) Above: two compositional patterns (twig and leaf) in the form of shape templates learned from the training image.
-Size of each template is 100×100 pixels.
-Number of basis functions in each template is no more than 40 and is automatically determined.
-Below: Representing the training image by translated, rotated, scaled and deformed copies of the two templates. (c) Superposing the deformed templates on the original image.
-Green squared boxes are bounding boxes of the templates. (d) Testing image. (e) Representation (recognition) of the testing image by the two templates.
+Unsupervised learning of compositional sparse code (a,b,c) and using it for recognition and segmentation (d,e). (a) Training image of 480 \times 768 pixels. (b) Above: 2 compositional patterns (twig and leaf) in the form of shape templates learned from the training image.
+Each constituent Gabor wavelet (basis function) of a template is illustrated by a bar at the same location and with the same orientation and length as the corresponding wavelet.
+The size of each template is 100 \times 100 pixels.
+The number of basis functions in each template is no more than 40 and is automatically determined.
+Below: Representing the training image by translated, rotated, scaled and deformed copies of the 2 templates. (c) Superposing the deformed templates on the original image.
+The green squared boxes are the bounding boxes of the templates. (d) Testing image. (e) Representation (recognition) of the testing image by the 2 templates.